 - Current résumé or curriculum vitae

-- Letter from the Program Director of the applicant's master's program, outlining the number of clinical practicum hours completed as part of the program
+- Letter from Program Director of the applicant's master's program, on university letterhead, outlining the total number of clinical practicum hours completed as part of the program.

 Information for Applicants Born Outside of the United States